capactio/capact/cmd/ocftool/docs/ocftool_action_run.md

 ```
   -h, --help               help for run
-  -n, --namespace string   Kubernetes namespace where Action is created (default "default")
+  -n, --namespace string   Kubernetes namespace where the Action was created (default "default")
 ```

 ### SEE ALSO

-* [ocftool action](ocftool_action.md)	 - This command consists of multiple subcommands to interact with Action.
+* [ocftool action](ocftool_action.md)	 - This command consists of multiple subcommands to interact with target Actions